liborty/rstats/README.md

 ## Appendix II: Recent Releases

 * **Version 0.8.8** More generics: added `VecVecg` trait and removed `VecVecu8` as its functionality is now subsumed by this addition.
 Removed `benches/benchmark.rs` as it was not really needed.
-There are some timings in `tests/tests.rs`.
+There are timings of the geometric medians computation in `tests/tests.rs`.

 * **Version 0.8.7** Some simplification of reporting, using struct MinMax from crate `indxvec`.

 * **Version 0.8.6** Added `comed` and `wcomed` methods to `VecVec` trait.

 * **Version 0.8.5** Split `MutVectors` trait into `MutStats` (with no arguments) and `MutVecg` (with one generic argument).
 They are both still implemented only for f64 and will remain so.
 However, it is now possible, for example, to mutably subtract a slice of any end type.
 This allowed the deletion of `mutvaddu8` and `mutvsubu8` as special cases.
 Fixed some in-code tests that were not yet using the new `Vecg` trait.
 Trait `VecVecf64` generalised and renamed to `VecVec`.

-* **Version 0.8.4** Significant reorganisation. `Vecf64` trait and its source module `vecf64.rs` have been replaced by `Vecg` generic trait and `vecg.rs` module respectively.
-Numerous methods have been sorted more carefully into `Vecg` trait or `Stats` trait, according to whether or not they take an argument.
-Some methods have also been moved out of `Vecu8` trait and generalised in the process.
-Methods remaining in `Vecu8` now all have names ending in `u8` for clarity and to avoid confusion with their generic versions.
-Some bugs in entropy methods have been fixed.

-* **Version 0.8.3** Simplification of generic `Stats`. `GSlice` is no longer needed.
-The only restriction remaining is the necessity to explicitly convert `&[i64] -> &[f64]`, using function `statsg::i64tof64(s: &[i64])`.
-All other end types are fine.
-This made possible the removal of two modules, `statsf64.rs` and `stasi64.rs`.
-They are now superceded by a single generic `statsg.rs`.
-This rationalisation work will continue with the remaining traits as well.

-* **Version 0.8.2** Added `statsgen.rs` (generic) module to add the capability of applying the trait `Stats` to all numeric end types, as long as their slices are wrapped in `GSlice(&s)`.
-This is a step towards more generality, as `Stats` methods can now work on all primitive numeric types.  f64 and i64 remain as previously, so they should not be wrapped.

-* **Version 0.8.0** Simplified, more stable version.
-Moved auxiliary macro `here` and functions `wv,wi` to crate `indxvec`.
-Tidied up the tests accordingly.